auth10/auth10.github.com/_posts/2012-06-13-what-is-windows-azure-active-directory.md

 Windows Azure Active Directory is or will be:

-* a projection of your AD in the cloud (and for those who don't have AD, like mom & pop shops, it will be their single AD)
+* A projection of your AD in the cloud (and for those who don't have AD, like mom & pop shops, it will be their single AD).
-* it has a REST HTTP interface to query its data (called the Graph API)
+* It has a REST HTTP interface to query its data (called the Graph API).
-* it is a federation provider Security Token Service (what today is Windows Azure Access Control Service) and will be an identity provider in the future
+* It is a federation provider Security Token Service (what today is Windows Azure Access Control Service) and will be an identity provider in the future.

 Your investments in federation, claims based identity and standard-based protocols will pay off :)